One Iowa and OutNebraska to Host First LGBTQ Workplace Culture Summit in Council Bluffs/Omaha Area

 Tickets for the Council Bluffs/Omaha LGBTQ Workplace Culture Summit are available at this link.
 LGBTQ community members are encouraged to pay what they can to attend.

-Press are welcome at this event.
+Press is welcome at this event.

 One Iowa and OutNebraska have partnered with the Greater Omaha Chamber to provide this half-day event in correlation with The Conference on Opportunity, Diversity, and Equity, which will take place one day later on Friday, October 4.